-Fire is as important to many forests as is rain.
+Fire is as important as rain to many of the forests in the West.
 It has been an critical ecological process on Earth for over 400 million years.
-Living with fire can be difficult and even terrifying if you are near an active fire.
-There is much we can do to protect homes and communities from burning.
-KS Wild encourages projects on private and public lands that restore resilient forests, work toward reducing flammable vegatation around homes, and gets fire back on the ground in controlled conditions.
+However, living with fire can be difficult and even terrifying if you are near an active fire.
+There is much we can do to protect homes and communities from fire: 1) support projects on private and public lands that restore resilient forests, 2) work to reduce flammable vegetation around communities, and 3) get fire back on the ground in controlled conditions.

-But we have so many questions about fire.
-We have learned quite a bit about the impacts of fire, and what affects management has on fire.
-How does logging interact with fires?
+Society is grappling with so many questions about fire in the West.
 What are the impacts of climate change on fires?
-Will the forest grow back?
-These and many other questions have been studied by researchers and we present some important studies below.
+How does logging before and after fires interact with future fires?
+Will the forest grow back after fire?
+These and many other questions have been studied by researchers and we present some of the most important, reputable studies below.

 Scientific Resources About Fire In Our Forests: